Will Xavier cover the spread vs. Winthrop? Betting Trends, Record ATS

 Xavier vs. Winthrop: Betting Trends, Record ATS, Home/Road Splits - December 16

-The Winthrop Eagles (8-3) are heavy, 12.5-point underdogs as they attempt to continue a four-game winning streak when they visit the Xavier Musketeers (5-5) on Saturday, December 16, 2023 at Cintas Center.
-The contest airs at 7:30 PM ET on Fox Sports 1.
-The over/under in the matchup is set at 154.5.
+The Winthrop Eagles (8-3) are heavy underdogs (+12.5) as they try to extend a four-game winning streak when they visit the Xavier Musketeers (5-5) at 7:30 PM ET on Saturday, December 16, 2023 at Cintas Center.
+The game airs on Fox Sports 1.
+The matchup has an over/under set at 154.5 points.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!